gophersaurus/framework/README.md

 Currently we are working on tooling to automate vendoring dependencies, very much like `godep` does, but with local relative imports rather than full file paths.

 ###Contribution guidelines

-####Golang Style Guide

-> This golang project not only utilizes the gofmt format standards, but it also follows the internal Google Code Review standards at https://github.com/golang/go/wiki/CodeReviewComments

 ###License